cortrudolph/SLU_IO_Psych/content/home/welcome.md

 <br>

-The **Saint Louis University IO Psychology Ph.D. program** has been a center of excellence for the study of behavior at work since its founding in 1818.
+A center of excellence for the study of behavior at work since 1818.